 In recent years, most of the FTTH deployments have been based on industry standard technologies such as Gigabit Ethernet Passive Optical Network (GEPON) and Gigabit PON (GPON).
-The success of these deployments has led to significant innovation in both system architecture and the components that are used t o build these systems, and the next generation of passive optical networks will inevitably be far more advanced than what is typically deployed today.
+The success of these deployments has led to significant innovation in both system architecture and the components that are used to build these systems, and the next generation of passive optical networks will inevitably be far more advanced than what is typically deployed today.

-At the forefront of PON development there have been two separate approaches that appear to compete for next-generation systems: 10 Gbps PON (10G EPON or 10G GPON), and WDM-PON.
+At the forefront of PON development, there have been two separate approaches that appear to compete for next-generation systems: 10 Gbps PON (10G EPON or 10G GPON), and WDM-PON.
 Each approach has its own advantages and its own issues, but the progress with both new technologies has accelerated in recent years.
-In this article we will focus on WDM-PON, and examine some of the challenges and new technologies that are making it a very viable competitor for next-generation platforms.
+In this article, we will focus on WDM-PON, and examine some of the challenges and new technologies that are making it a very viable competitor for next-generation platforms.
 While WDM-PON has already had early success in Korea, its adoption in other parts of the world has been slowed by relatively high costs compared to GEPON and GPON technologies.
 That seems to be changing as WDM-PON competes head-to-head with 10G PON and Point-to-Point (P2P) systems for next-generation FTTH deployments.

 The system architecture in a WDM-PON network is not significantly different from that of a more traditional GEPON or GPON system, although exactly how the network operates is entirely different.
 While we will not discuss all the technical details in this article, the end result of WDM-PON is a wavelength to each subscriber.
 That is contrary to more traditional PON architectures where one optical feed is shared among 32 or more users.
-In that case each home operates at the same wavelength, and is allotted a 1/32nd time slot on the main fiber.
+In that case, each home operates at the same wavelength and is allotted a 1/32nd time slot on the main fiber.
 In WDM-PON each home is assigned its own wavelength and has continual use of the fiber at that wavelength.
 A very high-level view of a WDM-PON network is illustrated in the figure below.

 In a standard PON system, a single fiber runs from the Central Office (CO) to a neighborhood, at which point a passive 1×32 splitter splits the optical signal to 32 different homes.
 Virtually all PON technologies rely on some form of Wavelength Division Multiplexing (WDM) to enable Bi-Directional (BiDi) communications.
 For example, in a typical GPON system, the upstream communication runs at 1310 nm wavelength, while the downstream traffic runs at 1490 nm.
-A third wavelength at 1550 nm is used for video overlay.
+The third wavelength at 1550 nm is used for video overlay.
 So the utilization of WDM in PON systems is already very commonplace.
 However, in a typical GPON or GEPON system all subscribers use those same common wavelengths.
 This means they have to share the fiber infrastructure, which is done through Time Division Multiplexing (TDM).
 Each of those 32 homes transmits over the same fiber, but the time in which they are allowed to “occupy” the fiber is allocated by the Optical Line Terminal (OLT) at the CO.
 While the equipment in each home is capable of transmitting at over 1250 Mbps, it can only do so during its allotted time on the fiber, and therefore it is not uncommon for each subscriber in a legacy PON system to only achieve sustained data rates of around 30 Mbps.

 This concept of many users sharing a common fiber helps minimize the fiber infrastructure required in an FTTH deployment.
 However, this sharing of fiber is one of the main factors limiting higher data rates to subscribers.
 WDM-PON allows for effectively the same fiber infrastructure to be used, while allowing each subscriber to access the full 1250 Mbps available to them.
 There are several changes to the network that are required to enable that change.
 The first requires that the passive 1×32 splitters be replaced by passive 1×32 channel demultiplexers (e.g. a 32-channel DWDM DEMUX), typically athermal Arrayed Waveguide Gratings (AWGs), as shown in the figure above.
 This allows for 32 different wavelengths to be transmitted down the common fiber, and then each home is allocated its own wavelength.